Rook’s Nest Academy SEND Information Report 2019-20

 Who should I talk to if I think I need help?

-- Talk to your Class Teacher first of all as they are the ones who plan and monitor your work.
+- Talk to your Class Teacher first, as they are the ones who plan and monitor your work.

 - Talk to the Teaching Assistant in your classroom who may be supporting you in class.